The Multicultural Student Leadership Conference

 Dear Student Leaders, Community Members, Advisors, Faculty and Staff:

-The Office of Multicultural Affairs and the African American Cultural Center will host the 12th Annual Multicultural Student Leadership Conference at Louisiana State University in the LSU Student Union in Baton Rouge, Louisiana on October 26-27, 2018.
+The Clarence L. Barney Jr. African American Cultural Center Ambassadors and the Office of Multicultural Affairs will host the 12th Annual Multicultural Student Leadership Conference at Louisiana State University in the LSU Student Union in Baton Rouge, Louisiana on October 26-27, 2018.
 The conference will inspire, build, and renew relationships with each other and our communities.
 To enhance the cultural tapestry of our university, we invite all to live, learn, and grow in their leadership, in their identities, and in their service to others.
 We hope you will lead sessions and enjoy the engaging and energetic agenda we have planned from poets to authors, fairs to dynamic speakers, from our amazing workshops to our professional engagement opportunities, we have something for everyone!

 We look forward to continuing our work with you, as well as positively impacting the world!

 Wesley E. Heath (He, Him, His)